 The sinking fund factor converts a future amount to the equal periodic deposit needed to accumulate to it after periods at periodic rate :

-The name comes from the historical financial instrument: a sinking fund is a savings account that a corporation or government feeds with regular deposits in order to retire a long-term debt obligation (a bond, say) when it comes due.
+The name comes from the historical instrument: a sinking fund is a savings account a corporation or government feeds with regular deposits to retire a long-term debt (a bond, say) when it comes due.
 Deposits accumulate with interest; the size needed to hit a target on schedule is .

 Derivation.
 The future value of an annuity of over periods is (see Uniform series compound amount factor).
 Solving for gives the sinking fund factor as its reciprocal.